konnektiv/mariadb-galera-swarm/README.md

     - Some nodes may finish pulling container images from remote repositories sooner than others
     - Schedulers may not be launching nodes quickly enough
     - Service discovery systems may be slow to propagate updates via DNS
- - If the file `/usr/local/lib/startup.sh` exists it will be sourced in the start.sh script.
+ - If the file `/usr/local/lib/startup.sh` exists it will be sourced in the `start.sh` script allowing you to perform initialization tasks if needed.
  - If you need to promote a running node to be a new "Primary Component" you can run the following command to do so:
-       $ docker exec -i <container> mysql -p /primary-component.sql
+    - `docker exec -i <container> mysql -p /primary-component.sql`
- - You can monitor cluster state changes more clearly by setting `wsrep_notify_cmd` to `/usr/local/bin/notify.sh` which will output the updates to the Docker logs/console.
+ - You can monitor cluster state changes more clearly by setting `wsrep_notify_cmd` to `/usr/local/bin/notify.sh` which will output the updates to the Docker logs/console or use your own command to report to your monitoring systems.

 # Credit